mondbr/pands-project/README.md

 ### Data visualisation and plots

-After working on some text descriptions and summaries, in this section I will present my work on visualising the dataset in a barchart, histograms, pairplots scatterplot and heatmap.
+After working on some text descriptions and summaries, in this section I will present my work on visualising the dataset in a barchart, histograms, pairplots, scatterplot and heatmap.
 For each of the type I created a separate function that will create a plot, show it to the user and save in the repository as a *.png file.

 #### Barchart and Histograms